 Our portfolio is comprised primarily of investments in leveraged loans issued by middle market companies.
 Investments in middle market companies are generally less liquid than equivalent investments in companies with larger capitalizations.
 These investments are sourced in both the primary and secondary markets through a network of relationships with commercial and investment banks, commercial finance companies and financial sponsors.
-The leveraged loans that we purchase are generally used to finance buyouts, acquisitions, growth, recapitalizations and other types of transactions.
-Leveraged loans are generally senior debt instruments that rank ahead of subordinated debt which are issued by companies with below investment grade or "junk" ratings or, if not rated, would be rated below investment grade or "junk" and, as a result, carry a higher risk of default.
+The leveraged loans are generally senior debt instruments that rank ahead of subordinated debt which are issued by companies with below investment grade or "junk" ratings or, if not rated, would be rated below investment grade or "junk" and, as a result, carry a higher risk of default.
 Leveraged loans also have the benefit of security interests on the assets of the portfolio company, which may rank ahead of, or be junior to, other security interests.
 For a discussion risks pertaining to our secured investments, see "Risk Factors-Our investments may be risky, and you could lose all or part of our investment."